Birdwatching Sites - South Dublin

 These parks are situated east (Kilbogget Park) and west (Cabinteely Park) of the N11 and Cabinteely village.
 Both are managed by Dun Laoghaire-Rathdown County Council and provide a range of recreational amenities for the public such as football pitches, running track, changing rooms, children's playing areas, pedestrian and cycle paths etc and both attract good numbers of walkers and joggers.
 They also afford some good opportunities for bird watching, especially Cabinteely Park.

-There is a modern cafe with indoor and outdoor seating, bathroom facilities and a Japanese style garden located between points C & F.
+There is a modern cafe with indoor and outdoor seating, bathroom facilities and a Japanese style garden located between Flags C & F.

 Getting There and Access